Color-avoiding directed paths in tournaments: Proof overview

 We now call a color $i$ \emph{compressed} if the majority of the vertices of $X_i$ and the majority of the vertices of $Y_i$ are close to the midpoint $N/2$, i.e.\ in the interval $[\frac N2 - 4s, \frac N2 + 4s]$.
 The claim now is that we can glue together $i$-avoiding paths in $T_1$ and $T_2$ for nearly all compressed colors.
 Indeed, if $i$ is a compressed color and we cannot perform such a gluing, that means that all edges from $X_i$ to $Y_i$ are of color $i$, and in particular we have found many edges of color $i$ within the interval $[\frac N2 - 4s, \frac N2 + 4s]$.
 As there are only $O(s^2)$ edges within this interval, we must be able to glue for the vast majority of compressed colors: each color in which we cannot contributes many edges in this interval, and there are not so many such edges.

 Thus, if nearly all colors are compressed, we are ``almost'' in the dream scenario and we can prove the claim inductively by absorbing all the losses in the $N^{-o(q)}$ factor.
 It remains to understand what happens when we have a large number, say $2p$, of non-compressed colors; by symmetry, we may assume that at least $p$ of them are \emph{left-diffuse}, i.e.\ that the majority of $X_i$ for these colors lies in the interval $[1,\frac N2-4s]$.
-Let $U_i \subseteq X_i$ be the vertices far from the midpoint, for each of these $p$ left-diffuse colors $i$.
+Let $U_i =X_i \cap [1, \frac N2-4s]$, for each of these $p$ left-diffuse colors $i$.

 The key claim now is the following.
 Suppose that $v,w$ are vertices, where $v$ precedes $w$ in the ordering of $[N/2]$, and assume that $v \in X_i, w \notin X_i$.
 Then the edge $vw$ is necessarily colored with color $i$.
 Indeed, if it were not, then we can extend any $i$-avoiding path ending at $v$ to a longer one ending at $w$, but then the fact that $v \in X_i,w\notin X_i$ contradicts the definition of $X_i$.
 This simple observation has two immediate corollaries.
 First, if $i,j$ are distinct left-diffuse colors, then $U_i$ and $U_j$ are disjoint.
 Indeed, since there are few vertices of $X_i \cup X_j$ in $[\frac N2-4s,\frac N2]$, we can find $w\notin X_i \cup X_j$ in this interval.
 If $v \in U_i \cap U_j$, then the observation above implies that $vw$ must receive both color $i$ and color $j$, which is impossible, hence $U_i \cap U_j=\varnothing$.
 The second corollary is that the color of every edge between $U_i$ and $U_j$ must be left-diffuse; indeed, by the key claim, every such edge must in fact be either of color $i$ or of color $j$.